Leit-motif/youtube2obsidian/README.md

 ## Usage

+There are two ways to use the plugin:

+1. Using the Ribbon Icon:
+   - Click the YouTube icon in the left sidebar
-1. Add YouTube URLs to your note
+   - The plugin will process all YouTube URLs in the current note

+2. Using the Command Palette:
-2. Open the command palette (Ctrl/Cmd + P)
+   - Open the command palette (Ctrl/Cmd + P)
-3. Search for "Summarize YouTube Transcripts"
+   - Search for "Summarize YouTube Transcripts"
+   - Select the command to process all URLs

-4. The plugin will:
+The plugin will:
 - Fetch transcripts for all videos
+- Clean and format the transcripts for better readability
 - Generate summaries using OpenAI
 - Add summaries under a "YouTube Transcripts" section

 ## Settings